thure/cielab-curved-palette/README.md

 You can configure the position of each bézier curve’s control point in LAB space with the C*CP sliders.

-The ‘hue torsion’ parameter lets you create a single palette that moves gradually through different hues by rotating the control points in LAB space.
+The ‘hue torsion’ parameter lets you create a single palette that changes gradually in hue by mapping the curve to a helix possessing the torsion you specify.

 ## Themes